Landslide: Resulting tsunamis

 Landslides that occur undersea, or have impact into water e.g. significant rockfall or volcanic collapse into the sea, can generate tsunamis.
 Massive landslides can also generate megatsunamis, which are usually hundreds of meters high.
-In 1958, one such tsunami occurred in Lituya Bay in Alaska.
+In 1958, one such tsunami occurred in Lituya Bay in Alaska, and another was triggered in Tracy Arm in Alaska in 2025.

 Landslide prediction mapping

 Landslide hazard analysis and mapping can provide useful information for catastrophic loss reduction, and assist in the development of guidelines for sustainable land-use planning.
 The analysis is used to identify the factors that are related to landslides, estimate the relative contribution of factors causing slope failures, establish a relation between the factors and landslides, and to predict the landslide hazard in the future based on such a relationship.
 The factors that have been used for landslide hazard analysis can usually be grouped into geomorphology, geology, land use/land cover, and hydrogeology.
 Since many factors are considered for landslide hazard mapping, geographic information system (GIS) is an appropriate tool because it has functions of collection, storage, manipulation, display, and analysis of large amounts of spatially referenced data which can be handled fast and effectively.
 Cardenas reported evidence on the exhaustive use of GIS in conjunction of uncertainty modelling tools for landslide mapping.
 Remote sensing techniques are also highly employed for landslide hazard assessment and analysis.
 Before and after aerial photographs and satellite imagery are used to gather landslide characteristics, like distribution and classification, and factors like slope, lithology, and land use/land cover to be used to help predict future events.
 Before and after imagery also helps to reveal how the landscape changed after an event, what may have triggered the landslide, and shows the process of regeneration and recovery.

 Using satellite imagery in combination with GIS and on-the-ground studies, it is possible to generate maps of likely occurrences of future landslides.
 Such maps should show the locations of previous events as well as clearly indicate the probable locations of future events.
 In general, to predict landslides, one must assume that their occurrence is determined by certain geologic factors, and that future landslides will occur under the same conditions as past events.
 Therefore, it is necessary to establish a relationship between the geomorphologic conditions in which the past events took place and the expected future conditions.